usegalaxy-no/nels-galaxy-api/README2.md

 ## NGA Installation

-Installation consists of 4 steps:
+Installation consists on 4 steps:

 1. Install and configure the nels-galaxy-api.
-2. configure nga proxying.
+2. Configure nga proxying.
 3. Galaxy configuration.
-4. Running the server in production mode.
+4. Running the server.
+5. Running the nga_runner.

-Once the service is up and running you will need to:   5. share the galaxy admin api-key (from the webinterface)
+Once the service is up and running you will need to:   6. share the galaxy admin api-key (from the webinterface)

 with the usegalaxy admin, this is to enable triggering the history-export through bioblend